kitesurf/kitesurf.github.io/amp/en/index.md

 ### KITEBOARDING LESSONS, RENTING & MORE

-KITE-MALLORCA is located in Sa Marina, the beach in the bay between Alcudia and Port de Pollenca in the northeast of the island.

 We've for you:
 - Lessons for all kite levels (beginners, refreshers and advanced riders),
 - Kites, Boards, etc. for kiteboarders to rent,